 income receive special low interest rates or subsidized payments from

-Homeowners for what it costs them to rent houses of far less quality.
+become Homeowners for what it costs them to rent houses of far less

-approval and provides technical assistance while the house is being built.
+loan approval and provides technical assistance while the house is

-Deep Fork Self-Help Housing receives its funding from the USDA/RD to
+being built.
+Deep Fork Self-Help Housing receives its funding from the

-assist with this program through a separate grant for Technical
+USDA/RD to assist with this program through a separate grant for

-Assistance.
-None of the Homeowners loan money goes to Deep Fork
+Technical Assistance.
+None of the Homeowners loan money goes to

-Self-Help Housing.
-All the loan funds go into their new home.
-Eligibility
+Deep Fork Self-Help Housing.
+All the loan funds go into their new

-and loan terms are not determined by Deep Fork Community Action, but
+home.
+Eligibility and loan terms are not determined by Deep Fork

-assistance with the application process.
-Let us help make the American
+for assistance with the application process.
+Let us help make the